-The Sonim XP8 is one of the most rugged smartphones released in 2022, and its mid-range performance will be good enough for most users, not only for workers in harsh environments but also for those who play outdoor sports.
+The new Sonim XP8 is one of the most rugged smartphones released this year, and its mid-range performance will be good enough for most users, not only for workers in harsh environments but also for those who play outdoor sports.

-Here comes the new rugged phone with the two infrared LEDs illuminating the Ulefone Armor 11’s 20MP night vision camera.
-So you can shoot in complete darkness and the results are amazing.
+Here comes the new rugged smartphone with the two infrared LEDs illuminating the Ulefone Armor 11’s 20MP night vision camera.
+So you can shoot in complete darkness, and the results are excellent.

-For those who lead an active life, Ulefone Armor 11 is built to withstand harsh conditions.
+Ulefone Armor 11 is built to withstand harsh conditions for those who lead an active life.
 There is no need to worry about damage during use as it is waterproof, dustproof, and anti-falling.

-New features such as gesture navigation, dark theme, smart responses, and live captions are all immediately included in Ulefone Armor 11’s Android 10 OS to protect your privacy and make your Android experience easier, smarter, and more useful.
+New features such as gesture navigation, dark theme, intelligent responses, and live captions are immediately included in Ulefone Armor 11’s Android 10 OS to protect your privacy and make your Android experience easier, smarter, and more valuable.

-Overall the phone is 10x faster than 4G in terms of network speed with a large capacity battery and charging the battery is quick and easy.
-Also, a large high-contrast screen gives you a great user experience, however, there could be good picture quality.
+Overall, the phone is 10x faster than 4G in terms of network speed with a large capacity battery, and charging the battery is quick and easy.
+Also, a sizeable high-contrast screen gives you a great user experience.
+However, there could be good picture quality.

 The Panasonic Toughbook FZ-T1 is part of Panasonic’s latest fully rugged handheld series.
 The Toughbook mobile phone is simply on another level in terms of ruggedness.
-When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 is now handheld and the Wi-Fi/4G version is full-featured.
+When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 became handheld, and the Wi-Fi/4G version became full-featured.
 Functions of a regular smartphone.

 The build and extra features set it apart from other rugged smartphones, and the closest device I could find is the Cat S61 (thanks to its thermal imaging camera).

-Unfortunately, it is not suitable for the general consumer and is made specifically for industrial users (mainly due to its integrated barcode scanner).
-The Toughpad FZ-T1 features a thick case (3.0 x 6.1 x 0.7 inches, including a barcode reader section, much thinner than the N1 model), and a fairly rounded back panel to comfortably hold the device in the hand, and a black matte finish to the grip.
+Unfortunately, it is unsuitable for the general consumer and is made specifically for industrial users (mainly due to its integrated barcode scanner).
+The Toughpad FZ-T1 features a thick case (3.0 x 6.1 x 0.7 inches, including a barcode reader section, which is much thinner than the N1 model) and a reasonably rounded back panel to hold the device in hand comfortably, and a black matte finish to the grip.

 Below the display is a monaural speaker up to 95 dB possible and a microphone.
-Yes, the three physical buttons (Back, Start and Search) are now gone and replaced by on-screen alternatives.
+Yes, the three physical buttons (Back, Start, and Search) are now replaced by on-screen alternatives.
 If the display understands us, make sure there are no malfunctions.
 This process involves limiting touchscreen multi-touch usability from ten fingers to just one.)

-The side of the Toughbook FZ-T1 is a combination of gray plastic and black rubber that stretches towards the front bezel.
-Also on the left is a protective cover that hides the micro USB port (no USB-C), on the top is a 3.5mm headset jack next to a 1D/2D barcode reader, and on the right is a power button, programmable side buttons and volume buttons (with a cradle on the bottom of the device).
+The side of the Toughbook FZ-T1 is a combination of grey plastic and black rubber that stretches toward the front bezel.
+Also on the left is a protective cover that hides the micro USB port (no USB-C), on the top is a 3.5mm headset jack next to a 1D/2D barcode reader, and on the right is a power button, programmable side buttons, and volume buttons (with a cradle on the bottom of the device).

-There is an extensive bus for attaching, which is useful in industrial environments where the unit can be easily missed.)
+An extensive bus for attaching is helpful in industrial environments where the unit can be easily missed.)
 The rear of the FZ-T1 has a slight bulge with a top (to accommodate a barcode reader) with a built-in camera.
-The rear of the FZ-T1 is very interesting, as it has a latch that unlocks once it is actuated towards the bottom.
+The end of the FZ-T1 is exciting, as it has a latch that unlocks once it is actuated towards the bottom.
 Expose the removable battery.

 Overall, this is a tablet-level camera, and if you plan to use your phone as your primary camera for the holidays, you won’t be pleased (and no one wants it).
-It will be fine when you scan the QR code or take a picture. schematics or other types of documentation.
+It will be acceptable to scan the QR code or take a picture: schematics or other types of documentation.

 As expected, the Toughbook FZ-T1 is rated IP66 and IP68 for water and dust resistance, allowing it to submerge at 5 feet for about 30 minutes.
 Inside the case, the Panasonic Toughbook FZ-T1 is equipped with a quad-core Qualcomm 210 MSM8909 chipset with clock speeds of up to 1.1 GHz, an integrated Adreno 304 graphics card, 16 GB of eMMC storage memory, and 2 GB of RAM.

 You can add up to 64GB using a microSD card.
-The ToughPad FZ-T1 runs Android 8.1 Oreo and is an interesting choice considering.
-Android OS will feel more comfortable for most users and I don’t think any special apps are needed for this portable rugged device.
+The ToughPad FZ-T1 runs Android 8.1 Oreo and is an exciting choice.
+Android OS will feel more comfortable for most users, and I don’t think any unique apps are needed for this portable, rugged device.

-That said, the Panasonic Toughbook FZ-T1 is at the pinnacle of ruggedness, with a shock-resistant screen, a case that can handle almost anything you throw at it, and some cool features (suitable for industrial environments).
+The Panasonic Toughbook FZ-T1 is at the pinnacle of ruggedness.
+It has a shock-resistant screen, a case that can handle almost anything you throw at it, and some cool features (suitable for industrial environments).

-However, it has some drawbacks, as the software is a bit outdated, the camera has nothing to brag about and the front-facing camera is entirely missing.
-The device is quite thick, and its most important drawback is its incredibly high price.
+However, it has some drawbacks, as the software is a bit outdated, the camera has nothing to brag about, and the front-facing camera is entirely missing.
+The device is thick, and its most significant drawback is its high price.

 Also, get your hands on a sturdy phone with something on top to protect it if it is dropped face down.
 On the other hand, the bezel should be large enough for other phones.
-This means that the display can be used even after the edges have been cracked.
+This means that the display can be used even after cracked edges.

 Does Motorola have a solid phone?

-Motorola has designed a very new Defy rugged smartphone with water-resistant, dustproof, and drop-resistant.
+Motorola has designed a new Defy rugged, water-resistant, dustproof, and drop-resistant smartphone.
 They also say it will continue to work in extreme temperatures of 55°C/131°F to -25°C/-13°F.